 - Limiting or prohibiting container returns to low-demand areas.
 In order to reduce our repositioning costs, our leases typically include a prohibition on returning containers to specific locations, limitations on the number of containers that may be returned to lower demand locations, drop-off charges for returning containers to lower demand locations or a combination of these provisions. - Taking advantage of a robust secondary resale market when available.
 In order to optimize the investment return on a container, we have sold containers in our excess inventory locations when an analysis indicates it is financially more attractive than attempting to re-lease or reposition the container. - Seeking one-way lease opportunities to move containers from lower demand locations to higher demand locations.
 One-way leases may include incentives, such as free days, credits and limited damage waivers.
 The cost of offering these incentives is generally less than the cost we would incur if we were to pay to reposition the containers.
 We also use one-way leases to move containers from locations where the market price for selling containers is low to locations with a higher market price for containers, to improve the resale value of the containers. - Paying to reposition our containers to higher demand locations.
-At locations where our inventories remain high, despite the efforts described above, we will selectively choose to reposition excess containers to locations with higher demand. - Consistently purchasing containers in the PRC.
-We purchase almost all of our new containers from manufacturers in the PRC.
-Certain ports in the PRC, including the locations where we purchase containers, are also generally higher demand locations.
-By consistently purchasing containers in the PRC, we have increased flexibility to reposition our existing containers to other higher demand locations while still maintaining good coverage of the locations in the PRC. - Diversifying our customers.
+At locations where our inventories remain high, despite the efforts described above, we will selectively choose to pay to reposition excess containers to locations with higher demand. - Diversifying our customers.
 We have sought to diversify our customers and, correspondingly, the locations where containers are needed around the world.